 When we browse the internet, a lot is happening in the background to deliver web pages and services.
 As a foundation, we have a domain name system (DNS) that helps us convert uniform resource locator (URL) links like www.fasthosts.co.uk into IP addresses.
 In our case, Fasthosts has an IP address of 213.171.195.48.
 The DNS server will remember the IP address for us, simplifying web browsing.

 Delving deeper into DNS, we have DNS records.
 This is where a URL is saved with a corresponding IP address, which we then use to connect to the website in question.
 There are numerous DNS record types, including A, CNAME, ALIAS, and URL records.
-We will be covering CNAME and ALIAS records in detail throughout this guide – as well as the key differences between CNAME vs ALIAS records.
+We will be covering CNAME and ALIAS records in detail throughout this guide – as well as the key differences between CNAME and ALIAS records.

 CNAME stands for canonical name record and is used to map one hostname to another hostname.
 Essentially – it can point to additional names or subdomains that point to the IP address of a single domain.